rweigel/phys260/Magnetic_Force_on_Wires/Magnetic_Force_Wires.md

 <img src="figures/Rectangle_Triangle_Torque.svg"/>
 \fi

-The three current loops are in a region of space with a constant magnetic field and a magnitude of $B_o$.
+The three current loops are in a region of space with a constant magnetic field with a magnitude of $B_o$.

 1. Will loop a. tend to rotate?
 If so, what axis will it tend to rotate about?
 Determine this by drawing the direction of the force (determined using the right--hand rule) on each segment of the wire.